NCI Community Oncology Research Program - Protocol Summary

 SWOG S1415CD - "A Pragmatic Trial to Evaluate a Guideline Based Colony Stimulating Factor Standing Order Intervention and to Determine the Effectiveness of Colony Stimulating Factor Use as Prophylaxis for

 Patients Receiving Chemotherapy with Intermediate Risk for Febrile Neutropenia –Trial Assessing CSF Prescribing Effectiveness and Risk (TrACER)".
-This trial is only open for Research Medical Center
+This trial is only open for Research Medical Center, Menorah Medical Center and Centerpoint Medical Center.

 The summary below serves as a brief review of the treatment plan and eligibility for the protocol.